 How much does LMS software cost?
 When selecting a learning management system organizations must take several factors into account:

 All of which vary widely from one LMS to the next.
 However, one point of interest to every organization is cost, which can also vary widely.
-Cost is a critical factor in determining which LMS can best meet your organization’s needs because if an LMS doesn’t fit in your budget or create significant savings in terms of training costs, it may not be a feasible investment for your organization.
+Cost is a critical factor in determining which LMS System can best meet your organization’s needs because if an LMS doesn’t fit in your budget or create significant savings in terms of training costs, it may not be a feasible investment for your organization.

 A recent survey¹ found that 59 percent of organizations spend more than they expect to on their LMS, indicating that the majority of LMS purchases are budgeted incorrectly, possibly due to ineffective forecasting, or the effect of hidden costs and fees.